Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableExplosions

-The configuration key is enableExplosions, but it refers to the effects themselves.
+The config key is enableExplosions, but it refers to the effect itself.

-However, I don't know why, but the combo counter is still counting.
+However, for some reason, the combo counter is still counting

 powermode.enableShake

-In Power Mode, the behavior that randomly shifts the left margin of the editor when you press a key is called Shake.
+In Power Mode, the behavior of randomly shifting the left margin of the editor when you type is called Shake.

 Here you can enable or disable Shake.

-Whenever I use Shake when typing Japanese, the characters in the editor and the characters I'm inputting into the IME become inconsistent, which makes me feel uncomfortable, so I generally turn it off.
+When I'm typing Japanese, every time I shake, the characters in the editor and the characters I'm typing in the IME get out of sync, which is annoying, so I usually have it turned off

-People who suffer from severe car sickness may get drunk.
+People who suffer from severe car sickness may get motion sickness

-You can visually turn it off by setting powermode.shakeIntensity to 0, but this is smarter.
+You can also turn it off visually by setting powermode.shakeIntensity to 0, but this is a more elegant way to do it

 powermode.enableStatusBarComboCounter